auth0/open-source-template/CONTRIBUTING.md

 # Contribution

-Link to general contribution guidelines for all repos [TODO]
+Link to [general contribution guidelines](GENERAL-CONTRIBUTING.md) for all repos

 ## Assets compilation